 As a result of economic sanctions, it is very difficult to use foreign credit and debit cards in Iran.
 Those visiting Iran for a short business trip should bring enough cash to exchange for local currency.
 Bureaux de change can be found at the Tehran airport, most banks and hotels.

-For those with a local bank account, ATMs are generally quite easy to find, but they can be limited outside the main urban centres.
+For those with a local bank account, ATMs are generally easy to find, but they can be limited outside the main urban centres.